Ghada-Ch/animora-site/README.md

-A JavaScript/React framework of 100+ living characters and an emotion engine that makes your UI expressive, interactive and alive.
+A JavaScript library of 100+ living characters and an emotion engine that makes your UI expressive, interactive and alive.

 [Features](#features) • [Installation](#installation) • [Quick Start](#quick-start) • [Documentation](#documentation) • [Characters](#characters) • [Emotion Engine](#emotion-engine)